Who Is Somaheart?

 Candida & Gut Health

 Born in Lublin Poland, Aga grew up in Metro Vancouver, BC, which is the unceded Coast Salish territory of the Musqueam, Squamish, and Tsleil-waututh nations.
-She has over 9 years of professional experience working in a variety of healing arts; she is a IAKP Certified Kambo Practitioner, Plant Medicine Facilitator, Yoga Teacher, and Certified Holistic Health Coach specializing in gut health.
+She has over 10 years of professional experience working in a variety of healing arts and spirit plant medicines.

 She has worked closely with Amazonian plant teacher medicines since 2011 where she was training to run an Ayahuasca healing retreat center working closely with curanderos of the Shipibo linage in Pucallpa, Peru.
 Aga has also been supporting the Blackfoot sundance on the Blood Reserve, in Alberta since 2018.
 Aga's approach to healing is a holistic combination of both Western and Eastern approaches, infused with Earth-based teachings, magic and playfulness.

 Deus Fortier grew up in Calgary, AB, which is the unceded territory of the Niitsitapi, or Blackfoot first nations people.
 He has been a fire-keeper and drummer for a Blackfoot sundance on the Blood Reserve in southern Alberta since 2013, and has been actively participating in and supporting Indigenous traditions since 2011.

 Deus is an initiated Kriya Yogi through Self-Realization Fellowship; founded by Paramahansa Yogananda of the Giri branch of the ancient Swami order.
 The Kriya Yoga path is also known as "Raja Yoga"; a comprehensive spiritual science that includes deep, devotional chanting